Clovis-team/hasura-bottleneck/README.md

 ## The issue

-When querying nested associations, the check conditions reapply every time (we check if you have access to the project, then we check if you have access to the address).
+When querying nested associations, the check conditions reapply every time we get a relation (we check if you have access to the project, then we check if you have access to the address).
 Making queries to significantly slow down.

 ## Tried solution:

 1. Using an intermediate materialized view to try to create a "hard link" between orgMembers(with allowed roles) -> project_id.
 When this method was working well for a tiny amount of data, the "view creation" time grow with the number of rows in the DB.
 The implementation can be found here: https://github.com/Clovis-team/hasura-bottleneck/pull/1

+# Possible solution

+Maybe having a way to "choose" from where an user can have access to a table (control the graph path) could be the best way to handle this case.

+Being able to "mask" the "project_address" from the root, and keeping it only as a relation inside "projects" would allow us to know that the user accessing the "project_address" have already been checked in terms of permissions access by the "projects" permissions, and therefore, can access the "project_address" of this project without any futher check.

+So we would have an "projects" at query_root with the permissions set to it.
+Then, for every "public relations" for this project we'll have link without any permissions since we'll know that the permission have already been checked in the path of the query.

 # Setup